-I helped with a bridal shower last year and made butterflies that hung above the table.
+I helped with a bridal shower a few years ago and made butterflies that hung above the table.
 I loved how they came out but now I wish I had made them using this watercolor paper technique.

 To make this paper, I used Testors Craft Acrylic Paint.
 The colors I used were Paradise, Seafoam, Turquoise, Avocado, Deep Sea, and Royal Blue.

-How to Make the Watercolor Butterflies to Add Color to Your Tablescape
+How to Make Watercolor Butterflies to Add Color to Your Tablescape

 I love the colors in my table setting and knew I had to create my own watercolor paper to match.
 The process was easy and fun but a bit messy!
 So wear a craft or old apron if you have one.